-Core Activities and Corresponding Instructional Methods: The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Guided Discovery, Practice style, Reciprocal style, Self-Check style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative Learning.
+Core Activities and Corresponding Instructional Methods:

+The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Practice style, Reciprocal style, Self-Check style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative Learning.

 - 1. The students will be instructed on the rules for the given activity and area. - 2.
-The students will inspect all equipment prior to and after its use and will report any problems to the instructor.

-- 3. Warm up and cool down activities. - 4.
-Heart rate monitoring. - 5.
-Individual and/or partner practice drills of the critical elements. - 6.
-Physical Fitness components explained (either health or skill related). - 7.
-Explanation of FITT Principle and Principle of Specificity. - 8.
-Creation of a fitness routine using Fitness Principles. - 9.
+The students will inspect all equipment prior to and after its use and will report any problems to the instructor. - 3.
+Warm up and cool down activities. - 4.
+Description of physical fitness components. (health related or skill related) - 5.
+Heart rate monitoring. - 6.
+Individual/Partner practice drills of the critical elements. - 7.
+Creation of a fitness routine. - 8.
 Writing assignment/journal assignment and/or completion of Activity Response sheets.